 To make your first DIY decking project also your last, there are capped polymer and capped composite options that last a lot longer than wood.
 If you go this route, having an existing substructure is a great start that can save you time and money.
 But before you make the switch to capped polymer or composites, you need to make sure your substructure complies with all relevant building codes and can handle any extra weight that might be added.
 (However, with capped polymer decking, it’s generally a lighter load on your substructure.)

 If you’re adding a new deck to your home, you’ll need to build the substructure from scratch.
-In this case, there are a lot of things to consider (e.g., whether the deck is freestanding or attached, building codes in your area, etc.) and we recommend talking to a licensed pro before you build your own deck from the ground up.
+In this case, there are a lot of things to consider (e.g., whether the deck is freestanding or attached, building codes in your area, etc.).
+We recommend reviewing the process for joist spacing and blocking, plus talking to a licensed pro before you build your own deck from the ground up.